Next-level Budgeting and Financial Reporting at Ability Options

 The Solution: A self-service approach to budgeting, planning, and forecasting

 The Ability Options team set about searching for an alternative solution that would transform the budgeting process.
-After reviewing a range of potential solutions, the decision was taken in November 2018 to deploy the Board decision-making platform, which combines Business Intelligence, Planning, and Predictive Analytics in a single interface.
+After reviewing a range of potential solutions, the decision was taken in November 2018 to deploy the Board Intelligent Planning platform, which helps plan smarter in a single interface.
 Board was able to readily integrate with Ability Options’ other core applications, which would make data sharing much easier and remove several tedious manual processes.

 “One of our key selection criteria was having a solution that could be used by accountants who are not IT experts.
 We wanted finance staff to be able to configure and operate the platform unaided.
 We could see that Board clearly offered this capability,” says Manish.